Xtansia/node.anitomy.js/README.md

 ### AnitomyElements
 This object represents the parsed elements of the filename.
-With a property for each ElementCategory, the properties are immutable.
+With a property for each [ElementCategory](#element-categories) that it has a value for, the properties are immutable.
 In cases where there are multiple elements in a category the property's value will be an array.
 ```javascript
 AnitomyElements {
   AnimeTitle: 'Toradora!',